L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 ### 4.1.1 A sovereign workflow

-*Author's Note: This example uses the tutorial provided by the HyperLedger Indy Project as a basis before expanding it out to include further government employment outcomes.*
+*Author's Note: This example uses the tutorial provided by the HyperLedger Indy Project as a foundation before expanding it out to include further government employment outcomes.*

 **Luke**, an aspiring software engineer has just graduated from **Programming University**.
 He wishes to apply to all relevant jobs that fit his skill-sets.
 Can a Self-Sovereign Identity framework help him?